pborreli/AzureDistributionBundle/Resources/docs/20_azure_websites.md

 ---
 layout: default
-title: Deloyment on Windows Azure Websites
+title: Deployment on Windows Azure Websites
 ---

-# Deloyment on Windows Azure Websites
+# Deployment on Windows Azure Websites

 With the June 2012 release Windows Azure includes Websites that allow you deploy projects from Git.
 It is much easier to deploy to than the Azure Cloud Services platform, which